 Step 7: You’ll be able to enter the Server Address and Remote ID.
 You can refer to your VPN provider’s guide for details — NordVPN publishes a list of its servers.
 For this step, enter us2093.nordvpn.com into both the Server Address and Remote ID fields.
 Leave Local ID blank.

-Step 8: Next, you need to set up your authentication.
-To do this, navigate to the Authentication Settings.
+Step 8: Next comes setting up your authentication by heading to the Authentication Settings.
 Enter the username and password for the connection on the next screen and click OK.

-Check the Show VPN Status in the Menu Bar box, then click Apply.
-Confirm your choice by clicking OK again on the following screen.
-This step will enable an icon in the menu bar that looks like a luggage tag and allows for easier access.
+Check the Show VPN Status in the Menu Bar box, and click Apply.
+Click OK on the next screen to confirm your choice.
+An icon that looks like a luggage tag will appear on your menu bar that allows for easier access.